 - You stand out from the competition

 - Your cost of generating sales is lower

-- Your sales are easier and market share is higher
+- Your sales are easier, and your market share is higher

 Building Brand Awareness Is Hard

-How do Brand Awareness Campaigns Differ Performance Marketing?
+How do Brand Awareness Campaigns Differ from Performance Marketing?

 Brand awareness campaigns are less concerned with outright sales than typical direct response campaigns.
 Sure, your ultimate goal is to increase sales for your business.
 But brand awareness campaigns focus less on the immediate and look more to the future.
 You want your company to be the first that comes to a person’s mind whenever they think about your service or product.